-2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?
+2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs? (refer to PTA question 3.8).

 SSNs follow the same rules as other user data: it is transmitted and received on encrypted channels, and it cannot be stored or logged in any way.